blepore/AzureNotes/CreateOwnLaasoCluster.md

 	az vm identity assign -g myvm-rg -n myvm-debian --identities "/subscriptions/1aa4d67b-c6b9-42ac-9e40-7262e38d0342/resourcegroups/test-infrastructure-rg/providers/Microsoft.ManagedIdentity/userAssignedIdentities/mylaaso-id" az vm identity show --resource-group myvm-rg --name myvm-debian

 ### Create KV
+A key vault is required to store a few items:
+ - SSH public key (used for accessing the cluster nodes if necessary)
+ - Geneva certificate (for uploading logs/stats to Geneva for troubleshooting)

+For more information about creating Key Vaults in Azure, see this: https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal

+Run the following script to create a LaaSO-ized Key Vault:
+	$LAASO_REPO/laaso/keyvault_create.py

-Put in ‘infra’ rg
+When creating the Key Vault, most defaults are acceptable Put in ‘infra’ rg
 Access policy - defaults
 Check all 3: